rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - *nome.* livre 1PM: você não provoca ataques de oportunidade até o próximo turno
 - bonus to stealth?
 - *jack of all trades* 2PM: você pode usar seu INT em vez do seu bonus de skill (ex: se tem +1 STR, +2 atletismo e +4 INT, pode rolar +5 em vez de +3 em atletismo)
 - **Cunning Action (Ação Ardilosa)**.
-(Once per turn) Free Action (2PM): You can Hide or Dash as a free action (see combat actions).
+Free Action (2PM): You can Hide or Dash as a free action (see combat actions).
+- *Swift Artesan*.
+You can produce 50gp more worth of items with a week of crafting.

 {{pageNumber,auto}}
 \page
 # Companion Feats
 **Companion: Helper.** The companion gains the Help action.

 **Companion: Skillful.** Chose 4 skills.
-The Companion gains proficiency with them, and the master adds their proficiency any skill their companion is proficient with when rolling them while adjacent to their companion.
+The Companion gains proficiency with them, and the master adds their proficiency to any skill their companion is proficient with when rolling them while adjacent to their companion.

 **Companion: Chonky.** The companion's size and maximum size increase by 1.
 The companion's maximum HP increases by 5 * their tier.